arcaneAgilmente/consensual/readme.txt

 all:  right, down, left, right, down, left
 excessive:  left, up, right, up, left, down, right, down, left

+Special menu on Select Music:
+Press select to bring up the special menu.
+Currently contains options for adjusting the favor value of a song and marking a song for censoring.

 The Music Wheel:
 A custom music wheel is used.
 This music wheel is recursively bucket sorted to make navigating huge song lists easier.
 Pad code for changing to select sort is up, down, up, down.